Tarique Rahman: 2004 Dhaka grenade attack case

-10-Truck Arms and Ammunition Haul
+10-truck arms and ammunition haul

-The 10-Truck Arms Case is a major and controversial case in Bangladesh, which began on 28 April 2004, when a large quantity of arms and ammunition was seized in 10 trucks in Chittagong.
-Tarique Rahman was allegedly involved in the case.
-He was accused of being involved in the arms and it was claimed that the arms were collected for use in gunfights during the BNP government.
+The 10-truck arms case began on 28 April 2004, when a large quantity of arms and ammunition was seized in 10 trucks in Chittagong.
+Rahman was accused of being involved in the arms, and it was claimed that the arms were collected for use in gunfights during the BNP government.
 It was alleged that the arms were intended to be smuggled to banned armed groups in India.
-Tarique Rahman and other BNP leaders were investigated for their involvement in the case.
+Rahman and other BNP leaders were investigated for their involvement in the case.
 It was alleged that Tarique Rahman was involved in the arms smuggling scheme.

-The BNP filed a complaint, considering the case to be politically motivated.
-They claimed that the case was part of political vendetta and Tarique Rahman was deliberately targeted.
-On the other hand, the ruling party presented the case as a strong step against political crimes.
+The BNP later filed a complaint, considering the case to be politically motivated.
+They claimed that the case was part of a political vendetta and Rahman was deliberately targeted.

 On 18 December 2024, the High Court acquitted four people in the case, including former State Minister for Home Affairs Lutfuzzaman Babar and former Director General of NSI, retired Major General Rezzakul Haider Chowdhury.